 - Virus protection is installed on all computers and is updated as and when new releases are available.

-- Security strategies are set in accordance with those set by Stockport Local Authority.
+- Security strategies are set in accordance with those set by Manchester Local Authority.

 - Students may only use approved e-mail accounts on the school system.